Incoming Students (Omaha)

 - The people and resources available in the College of Engineering who will be helping you be successful at the college.

-Dates for the 2017 NUBE (Nebraska Undergraduates Becoming Engineers) Experience will be announced in May 2017.
-There is no cost to attend and all new first-year students are expected to attend all of the 2016 NUBE Experience events.
+The 2019 NUBE (Nebraska Undergraduates Becoming Engineers) Experience is August 22 and 23.
+There is no cost to attend and all new first-year students are expected to attend all of the 2019 NUBE Experience events.
 Click on the link above or read below for more details.

 In recent years, the College of Engineering has noticed that students who attend the NUBE program retain to their second year at a higher rate than those who do not.
 We believe this is because students who experience the program's curriculum (1) have more context by which to approach their first-semester coursework, (2) are automatically networked into the college and industry in Nebraska, and (3) meet other new students who have the same passions.
 Aside from the time to attend the program, there is no cost to attend.